-As Robo-advising has taken center stage over the decade since the financial crisis, many competing institutions have entered the scene.
-Two of these players are SoFi and Betterment.
+As Robo-advising has taken center stage over the past decade, many competing institutions have entered the scene.
+Two of the big players are SoFi and Betterment.
 These both have robo-advisor features that strike a chord with investors both young and old.

 Both offer their services at low cost relative to investing platforms of the past and both are seen as trendsetters in the ever-changing world of automated investing.